LeonDoungala22/Practical_AI_ML_DL_DataScience_Portfolio/code/README.md

 ## GPT Models and Natural Language Processing (Weeks 11-12)

-### Week 11: Model Evaluation and Hyperparameter Tuning
+### Week 11: Model Evaluation, Hyperparameter Tuning, and API Deployment
 - **Content:** Exploring techniques for model evaluation and hyperparameter tuning, with a focus on NLP.
+Introduction to deploying models as APIs.
-- **Skills:** Commanding model evaluation and hyperparameter tuning in the context of NLP.
+- **Skills:** Commanding model evaluation and hyperparameter tuning in the context of NLP, exporting models as APIs.
 - **Resources:** Articles and documentation on model optimization for NLP.
-- **Practical Project:** Evaluate and fine-tune a pre-trained GPT model for a specific NLP task.
+- **Practical Project:** Evaluate and fine-tune a pre-trained GPT model for a specific NLP task, deploy the model as an API.

 ### Week 12: AI Ethics, History, and Current Applications
 - **Content:** Reflecting on ethical considerations in AI, historical overview, and exploring current applications.